RazerMS/Shopping-Cart-Plugins-RazerMS_ZenCart/README.md

 Please ensure the file permission is correct.
 It's recommended to CHMOD to 644

-- Login as ZenCart store admin, go to `Modules` -> `Payment (Payment Modules)` You'll see there is a MOLPay payment option, click on it and press `[Install]` button.
+- Login as ZenCart store admin, go to `Modules` -> `Payment (Payment Modules)` You'll see there is a Razer Merchant Services payment option, click on it and press `[Install]` button.

 - Please provide all the necessary details into the respective fields.
 Please refer below :

-    1.MOLPay Merchant ID : Merchant ID provided by MOLPay 2.MOLPay Verify Key : Please refer your MOLPay merchant profile for this key.
+    1.RMS Merchant ID : Merchant ID provided by RMS

+    2.RMS Verify Key : Please refer your RMS merchant profile for this key.

-    3.MOLPay Multi Return URL : Define return url for this module to update order after payment has been made.
+    3.RMS Multi Return URL : Define return url for this module to update order after payment has been made.
-     Otherwise you may need to define on your MOLPay merchant profile.
+     Otherwise you may need to define on your RMS merchant profile.

     4.Sort order of display : set to 0

     5.Set Order Status : set to Pending [1]

 - Click on `[Update]` button to save your setting.

-- Now, access your MOLPay merchant account using the loginID and password provided to you.
+- Now, access your RMS merchant account using the loginID and password provided to you.

 - Click Transaction > Transaction Settings > Endpoint setting.